Code-Institute-Submissions/Project-8/README.md

 This issue is still remained unresolved :
 ![error detexted on iPhone XR](img/img_error.JPG)
 #### Responsive Design
-The main purpose of the test on the responsive disign is to ensure that the website works well and looked organized in different sizes of the media.
+The main purpose of the test on the responsive design is to ensure that the website works well and looked organized in different sizes of the media.
 * Used 'Inspect' function from Google Chrome to test the responsive design in different sizes of the media :
 ![Responsiveness test](img/responsive_test.png)
    * Navbar and the Skills page worked well.
    * However, the landing page was not responsive according to the different sizes.
 A Korean phrase which was placed on the top of the landing page was shown hidden under the navbar.
 Also the 'View Resume' button was shown outside of the landing page.
 To resolve this, I tried to rebuild the landing page with Jumbotron in Bootstrap, but it could not resolve the problem.
 In the end, I used media query so that they can nicely fit in responsively.
    * Also, Contact page looked not organized when it was shown on smaller sizes of the media.
-I changed the grid to 'col-sm' in Bootstrap and also align the text and Submit button to the center.
+I changed the grid to 'col-sm' in Bootstrap and also align the text and 'Submit' button to the center.
 After that, it looked more organized for users' view.
 * All the font-size, margin, padding in CSS have been rectified from 'px' to 'em' or '%'.
 * I used media query in CSS to ensure that all are responsive in different media sizes.
 * I tested the website on ['Am I Responsive'](http://ami.responsivedesign.is) to virtually see if it worked well before sending out the deployed URL for further testing on friends' and family's laptop and phones.